If you want to be more precise with your Google Trends queries, then you can use boolean search operators.

 will show results for "electric car" but excludes any queries containing the term "Tesla."
 Note that the excluded term should be immediately preceded by the minus sign, without a space.

-The minus operator is particularly useful if we want to filter out a dominant brand or subtopic.
+The minus operator is particularly useful if you want to filter out a dominant brand or subtopic.

 Quotation Marks (“”)